Aspen Technology & Society Program

 – Re-skilling the workforce in order to adapt to new technologies and new economical context and possible solutions for narrowing the digital gap.

-The 2020 Program Edition will benefit from the valuable support of the following Program Partners: Microsoft, Vodafone and UiPath.
-The policy related aspects of the program will be coordinated by Radu Puchiu (OGP Envoy and former State Secretary in the Romanian Government).
+The 2020 Program Edition benefited from the valuable support of the following Program Partners: Microsoft, Vodafone and UiPath.
+In 2021, the Program also benefits from the support of Modex.
+The policy related aspects of the Program are being coordinated by Radu Puchiu (Aspen Technology & Society Program Director).

 - A Program White Paper based on the recommendations of the thematic workshops;